 Here’s an example with a clear sign of a basic cutout style video

 It’s really simple in terms of look and movement, which can be either its main strength or weakness.
-Essentially, Cut Out animation shows characters and objects that are cut out of paper, hence the name.
+Essentially, Cut Out animation features characters and objects that are cut out of paper, hence the name.
 It’s that simple.

 However, since it’s not demanding on the eyes, no fancy animation and whatnot, the audience can really concentrate on listening to and grabbing the message.